cmarquardt/docker-gitlab-ee-subgit/README.md

 For older images, previous SubGit versions were used.
 In particular:

  - GitLab v9.0 up to v9.5.1: SubGit v3.2.5
  - GitLab v8.11 up to v8.17.8: SubGit v3.2.2

 For a while, I was maintaining alternate images with the older v3.0.0 of SubGit included.
 The images can be distinguished by their tags, e.g.:

     gitlab-ee-subgit:8.11.0-ee.1:        GitLab v8.11.0 (EE), SubGit v3.2.2
     gitlab-ee-subgit:8.11.0-ee.1-3.0.0:  GitLab v8.11.0 (EE), SubGit v3.0.0

-Since September 2016, however, v3.0.0 of SubGit was no longer available; hence, versions after v8.11.2 are build with the then current SubGit version.
+Since September 2016, however, v3.0.0 of SubGit was no longer available; hence, versions after v8.11.2 were build with later SubGit versions.

 ## Related